by Sasha Alyson

 What someone earnestly tells you they’ve been doing may have nothing to do with what they’ve actually been up to.
 Parents know this instinctively.
 The rest of us sometimes need a reminder.

-Let’s take a closer look at what the Bill and Melinda Gates Foundation tells us.
+Let’s look at what the Bill and Melinda Gates Foundation tells us.

 “Empowerment of women.”
 I wouldn’t be surprised if Melinda Gates has talked about “empowerment of women” more than any other human being – 17 times in a short article for Science magazine in which she speaks of “the beginning of our concerted push in putting women and girls at the center of our work.”
 Clearly she is passionate about this – or is it all just done for appearances?